-- Provide guidance for postdoctoral research project while also encouraging and allowing for increasing independence and freedom to demonstrate capabilities (within funding constraints). - Understand the postdoc's expectations for learning new techniques and trying new research directions during their time at WHOI. - Meet periodically with the Postdoc to review and assess progress towards expectations and revise as appropriate. - Introduce Postdoc to colleagues at WHOI and elsewhere. - Provide appropriate opportunities for career enhancement such as: - Offer/encourage training in the different strategies and styles for research proposals submitted to various sources of funding. - Encourage the postdoc to participate as Co-P.I. on proposals, when appropriate. - Give the postdoc an opportunity to comment on manuscripts from the group. - Encourage when appropriate for postdoc to review manuscripts and proposals in parallel with supervisor. - Encourage postdoc to present papers at national/international meetings; giving constructive feedback about preparations of talk or poster before the meeting; offer constructive feedback about talk or poster presentation at the meeting; introduce postdoc to colleagues at meeting. - Make postdoc aware of job opportunities. - Inform postdoc on job opportunities at WHOI, i.e. what are the job possibilities at WHOI. - Give constructive feedback on job applications, including research & teaching statements, CVs, and cover letters.
+- Provide guidance for the postdoctoral research project while also encouraging and allowing for increasing independence and freedom to demonstrate capabilities (within funding constraints). - Understand the postdoc's expectations for learning new techniques and trying new research directions during their time at WHOI. - Meet periodically with the Postdoc to review and assess progress towards expectations and revise as appropriate. - Make sure the Postdoc is aware of points of contact and assistance within their Department and APO and who can help them with various issues or concerns that might arise. - Introduce Postdoc to colleagues at WHOI and elsewhere. - Provide appropriate opportunities for career enhancement such as: - Offer/encourage training in the different strategies and styles for research proposals submitted to various sources of funding. - Encourage the postdoc to participate as Co-P.I. on proposals, when appropriate. - Give the postdoc an opportunity to comment on manuscripts from the group. - Encourage when appropriate for postdoc to review manuscripts and proposals in parallel with supervisor. - Encourage postdoc to present papers at national/international meetings; giving constructive feedback about preparations of talk or poster before the meeting; offer constructive feedback about talk or poster presentation at the meeting; introduce postdoc to colleagues at meeting. - Make postdoc aware of job opportunities. - Inform postdoc on job opportunities at WHOI, i.e. what are the job possibilities at WHOI. - Give constructive feedback on job applications, including research & teaching statements, CVs, and cover letter